dfinity/ic/rs/consensus/src/ecdsa/spec.md

 ) -> (Set<Opening>, Set<Opening>, Set<Opening>)
 // Returns (V, I, R), where
 //    V is the set of openings to be moved from the unvalidated pool to the validated pool,
-//    I is the set of openings to be be removed from the unvalidated pool and processed as HandleInvalid,
+//    I is the set of openings to be removed from the unvalidated pool and processed as HandleInvalid,
 //    R is the set of openings to be removed from the unvalidated pool and processed as RemoveFromUnvalidated.
 // Some deduplication is performed.
 // INVARIANT: after V is added to the validated pool, there are no openings with duplicate key() values.
 // NOTE: since deduplication is done locally, different replicas may end up
 // with different openings in their validated pools.
 Openings in I are patently invalid, and receipt
-// of such a opening from a replica implicates that replica as corrupt.
+// of such an opening from a replica implicates that replica as corrupt.
 // Openings in R are valid except that adding them to the validated pool would invalidate the above invariant.
 // DIFF: all of this logic is likely different from the code base.
 {